 Sharing learning and education

 Parkinson's Medication - Get it on Time! – Parkinson's Team - Central Lancashire, Lancashire Teaching Hospitals NHS Foundation Trust, Preston.
-Download poster (PDF, 2.8MB).
+Download the Parkinson's Medication - Get it on Time poster (PDF, 2.8MB).

 The staffing team at Lancashire Teaching Hospitals in Preston developed an educational initiative aimed at improving the knowledge and understanding of staff within Lancashire Teaching Hospitals NHS Trust about why medications need to be given on time when people with Parkinson’s enter its hospitals.
 They conducted an audit, which highlighted a knowledge gap that needed to be addressed and in response, developed two e-learning courses - one for members of staff needing an in-depth knowledge of Parkinson’s medications and another for staff who do not dispense medications.

 Moving Medicine: new resource to help health care workers support people with Parkinson’s to be active – Moving Medicine, Edinburgh, University of Exeter College of Medicine and Health, Exeter, SEM, North West Training Centre, Manchester.
-Download poster (PDF, 2.9MB).
+Download the Moving Medicine poster (PDF, 2.9MB).

 View the Awards abstracts